near/docs/docs/concepts/gas.md

 NEAR protocol does not provide any limiting feature on the usage of developer funds.
 Developers can set allowances on access keys that correspond to specific users -- one `FunctionCall` access key per new user with a specific allowance.

-## Experimental Observation

-You can check out the price of gas yourself right now by issuing various transactions and even directly querying the price of gas on the network.

-### What's the price of gas right now?
+## What's the price of gas right now?

 You can directly query the NEAR platform for the price of gas on a specific block using the RPC method `gas_price`.
 This price may change depending on network load.
 The price is denominated in yoctoNEAR (10^-24 NEAR)